ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 The ``library`` directory contains the following include and source files:

 - ``library/include/hiptensor/``: C++ include files for the hipTensor API.
 These files also contain Doxygen comments that document the API.
-- ``library/include/hiptensor/internal``: Include files for utility code and generate tensor utility.
+- ``library/include/hiptensor/internal``: Include files for utility code and tensor utility generation.
-- ``library/src/``: Source files for Logger, device, and performance functions.
+- ``library/src/``: Source files for logging, device management, and performance functions.
 - ``library/src/contraction/``: Source files for core initialization and management of contraction module.
 - ``library/src/contraction/device``: Source files for composable kernel backend bilinear and scale instances.
 - ``library/src/elementwise/``: Source files for core initialization and management of permutation module.